bahamas10/node-log-buffer/README.md

 will block the event loop while the data is being written to a file, terminal, socket, pipe, etc.

-This module provides a buffer for all calls to these functions, and flushes them when the buffers exceed a certain size (8k by default).
+This module provides a seamless, drop-in buffer for all calls to these functions, and flushes them when the buffers exceed a certain size (8k by default).

 See [Known Issues](#known-issues) for timing concerns with this module.